taketime/ruby-tutorial/00-First-Test.md

 Phew!
 That's all your setup done.
 You're ready to write your tests.

-If you put your tests in a spec/requests directory, Rspec-rails will assume they're Capybara tests and include the Capybara DSL.
-So that's where we'll put our test:
+We're going to put our test in the spec/requests directory so that rspec includes the Capybara DSL:

 `mkdir ./spec/requests
 vim ./spec/requests/browser_docs_spec.rb

 require "spec_helper"